PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
-The least exciting, and yet most mechanically relavent, shader utlized by the drink system is that responsible for visualizing drinks being poured.
+The least exciting, and yet most mechanically relevant, shader utilized by the drink system is that responsible for visualizing drinks being poured.
 As the player pours flavors into a drink, different colored segments will be created and stacked to display the amount of each flavor added to the drink.
 This is, primarily, a tool to allow players to visually interpret the ratio of different flavors in their drinks as they seek to fulfill the customer requirements.
 </p>

 <p>